gisturiz/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the HTML elements of the webpage.
+Within this interface we can manipulate and interact to change the functionality and design of the webpage.
+The DOM can be thought of as a bridge between the our code and the representation of it with it's functionality on our browsers.

 2. What is an event?

+Events are simply put, are the interactions users have with their webpage.
+This could be a number of things such as: mouse and keyboard inputs.
+The DOM creates and propagates these events and carries information about them conveying instructions as what should be done in each given case.

 3. What is an event listener?

+An event listener are elements which wait for user events and fire callbacks when that event is triggered.

 4. Why would we convert a NodeList into an Array?

+The main reason to convert a NodeList into an Array would be to gain more functionality, mainly array methods such as map or filter.
+As a default, NodeList only share one method with arrays, which is the forEach method.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up